 Is it any good?

 With the notable absence of Keira Knightley and Orlando Bloom, whose star-crossed lovers Elizabeth and Will had closure to their story in the last installment, the good-looking-young-couple role is left to Claflin and Berges-Frisbey.
 But as sweet as they are, their forbidden-love subplot isn't nearly as moving as Elizabeth and Will's.
 McShane, on the other hand, has built an impressive career one villainous character at a time, so he's naturally fierce and frightening as Blackbeard.
 And music lovers will appreciate the flamenco-guitar duo Rodrigo y Gabriela's contributions to the soundtrack.
-Ultimately, though, audiences are always willing to yo, ho, ho because of Depp, and his rummy rogue is still clever and lovable.

 Families can talk about the popularity of the Pirates movies.
 What makes these stories so compelling?
 Why are even the youngest moviegoers so drawn to pirates?